Jalle19/node-ffmpeg-mpegts-proxy/README.md

 node-ffmpeg-mpegts-proxy
 ========================

 Simple proxy for leveraging ffmpeg to convert any source URL into MPEG-TS over HTTP.
 It has been designed for proxying HLS streams for use as IPTV input in tvheadend.
+Currently it simply remuxes the source stream into MPEG-TS and adds a service name (for automatic detection in tvheadend); if the source uses codecs other than what is used in standard DVB you can add transcoding to the mix by changing the avconv parameters.

 ## Requirements